baseboxorg/community-node/org_info/criteria.md

-`Have nodes that can be tested by community members` We have created a staging network, staging.communitynode.org which is a replica of the Tron main net and will allow the community to practice with wallets and to test the behavior of newly created dapps.
+`Have nodes that can be tested by community members`

+We have created a staging network which is a replica of the Tron main net and will allow the community to practice with wallets and to test the behavior of newly created dapps.
 It is already working in alpha with 1 witness and 2 seed nodes.